PROJECT CRITERIA & OVERVIEW

 - Projects that have restricted participation and public access on the basis of race, gender, creed, origin, age, disability

-- Neighborhood entrance signage
+- Neighborhood entrance signage or wayfinding

 - Purchase of facilities

 - Projects that do not include a highly visible physical element

 - Maintenance, operation, or retroactive funding of existing projects